18 new hire onboarding survey questions to improve retention

 1. Keep surveys short, focused, and easy to complete

-A new hire is too busy learning systems, protocols, and the actual job to fill out a survey with 72 questions and may skip it (or do a poor job if it’s mandatory).
-So how do we ensure that doesn’t happen and still get meaningful feedback?
-We keep the survey short and sweet, with no more than 10 questions at once.
-We want to ask relevant questions only, and for most questions, provide them with multiple choices or a scale (rank this from “strongly disagree” to “strongly agree,” or on a scale of 0 to 10).
+A new hire is too busy learning systems, protocols, and the actual job to fill out a survey with 72 questions — and may skip it (or do a poor job if it's mandatory).
+So how do we ensure that doesn't happen and still get meaningful feedback?
+Keep the survey short and sweet, with no more than 10 questions at once.
+Ask relevant questions only, and for most questions, provide multiple choices or a scale (rank this from "strongly disagree" to "strongly agree," or on a scale of 0 to 10).
 This makes it easier and time-effective!

 2. Make it anonymous